grassrootseconomics/docs.grassecon.org/docs/commons/sprout.md

 **Interpretation:**
 > Trust, not money, is the core unit of value.
 All tokenized activity must reflect contribution, not compensation.

-### 3.2 Voluntary and Non-Coercive Participation
+### 3.2 Voluntary Participation; Informed Obligations on Swap

-All exchanges, redemptions, and contributions within the Pool must be strictly voluntary.
-No participant shall be contractually obligated to fulfill any specific service or deliverable.
+Participation in the Pool is voluntary.
+However, when a participant chooses to execute a swap that withdraws assets from the Pool, the participant knowingly enters a Swap Loan and becomes contractually obligated to repay/redeem under the Sign-at-Swap terms.
+Pools must be designed so that obligations are informed, transparent, and non-coercive, including clear Due Dates, Full Value definitions, and lawful/safe redemption conditions.

 ### 3.3 Transparent Purpose-Linked Tracking